backstage/backstage/docs/local-dev/cli-build-system.md

 Backstage packages are built using this process.

 The build is currently using [Rollup](https://rollupjs.org/) and executes in isolation for each individual package.
-There are currently three different commands in the Backstage CLI that invokes the build process, `plugin:build`, `backend:build`, and simply `build`.
-The two former are pre-configured commands for frontend and backend plugins, while the `build` command provides more control over the output.
+The build is invoked using the `package build` command, and applies to all packages roles except the bundled ones, `frontend` and `backend`.

 There are three different possible outputs of the build process: JavaScript in CommonJS module format, JavaScript in ECMAScript module format, and type